ICanBoogie/CLDR/README.md

 ## Getting started

-The CLDR is represented by a [Repository][] instance.
-The repository accesses data through a [Provider][] instance.
-There are a few providers available in the package, as well as caching mechanisms.
-Picking the right provider depends on your needs: you might want to favor flexibility (during development) or predictability (in production).
+The [CLDR][cldr] is represented by a [Repository][] instance, which accesses data through a [Provider][] instance.
+The package offers several and caching mechanisms.
+Choosing the right provider depends on your requirements: you may prioritize flexibility during development or predictability in production.

 ### Favor flexibility

-[WebProvider][] offers the maximum flexibility: when required, data is retrieved from the JSON distribution [hosted on GitHub][2].
-To avoid hitting the web with every request, it is recommended to use a collection of caches, each with its own strategy.
-For example, [FileCache][] stores the retrieved data as PHP files that can benefit from opcache.
+[WebProvider][] offers maximum flexibility by retrieving data from the JSON distribution [hosted on GitHub][2] as needed.
+To minimize web requests, it is advised to use a collection of caches, each with its own strategy.
+For example, [FileCache][] stores the retrieved data as PHP files, allowing it to benefit from opcache.

 The following example demonstrates how a repository can be instantiated: